Vision and Mission

 For the outreach stream, the core competency is the ability to engage and lead the business community in generating flourishing enterprise at the regional, national and global levels.
-This requires the ability to fund and lead major projects such as the Global Forums, AIM2Flourish, and the Strategic Innovation Lab that engage business leaders in contributing to a tipping point in Business as an Agent of World Benefit.
+This requires the ability to fund and lead major projects such as the Global Forum Series, AIM2Flourish, and the Quantum Leadership Project that engage business leaders in contributing to a tipping point in Business as an Agent of World Benefit.
 It also entails the ability to sell and manage ongoing projects that generate financial revenue for the Fowler Center year-to-year.

 A third core competency is in the area of collaborating, networking, and maintaining partnerships with faculty, business leaders, organizations and social movements sharing similar aims.

 - Partnering with faculty and administration at the Weatherhead School and more broadly at Case Western Reserve University to embed sustainability and flourishing enterprise into the research programs, teaching curricula and the strategic direction of the institution.

-- Collaborating with business leaders, management schools, academic institutions such as the AACSB, alliances such as the Business Alliance for the Future, social movements such as Conscious Capitalism, industry associations, nonprofits, cities, and governments.
+- Collaborating with business leaders, management schools, academic institutions such as the AACSB, organizations such as the Globally Responsible Leadership Initiative (GRLI), social movements such as Conscious Capitalism, industry associations, nonprofits, cities, and governments.

 A fourth core competency is around marketing and communication, online networking and outreach, as well as the active use of social media platforms such as Facebook, Twitter, Linked-In, and Scoop.it.

 A fifth core competency is the convening and running of an active Advisory Board composed of eminent business and thought leaders with the vision, power and desire to guide the Fowler Center forward.

 Finally, the leadership of the Fowler Center is built on the vision and work of David Cooperrider, Ron Fry, Chris Laszlo, Rob Widing, Fred Collopy and faculty at the Weatherhead School.
 Effective action requires ongoing close collaboration with these and other leaders in the CWRU community.